DavidLucha/StimControl/README.md

 - [x] turn the session setup and dev1 thing into one tab, experiment control into a separate tab
 - [ ] put a confirm button in the setup tab, don't just save everything if you switch tabs.
 Or maybe a "save?" popup?
 - [ ] add ability to repeat arbitrary stims - maybe within the .astim?
+- [ ] python socketing - make it easy to add functionality with python

 ### Widefield GUI
 - [x] jank when changing bin size / folders / etc.